Votto, Winker lead Reds to 6-5 win over scuffling Dodgers

 Winker, who hit the tiebreaking home run in the 10th inning of Monday’s 5-3 win at Dodger Stadium, didn’t waste any time going deep again.
 He drove Buehler’s fastball over the wall in right-center on the first pitch of the game.

 It was Winker’s sixth career leadoff homer and second this season.
-Half of his homers have come on the first pitch.
+Half his homers have come on the first pitch.

 The Dodgers got only one hit off Cincinnati starter Jeff Hoffman, but it was big.
-Smith hit a three-run homer to center in the fourth inning to put Los Angeles up 3-1 after the right-hander walked the first two batters.
+Smith hit a three-run shot to center in the fourth inning to put Los Angeles up 3-1 after the right-hander walked the first two batters.
 Hoffman went four innings with three strikeouts and five walks.

 The Reds responded with a pair in the fifth to tie it 3-all on an RBI grounder by Tyler Stephenson and Winker’s single.
 Los Angeles regained the lead with Matt Beaty’s two-run single to right.